i

 • 24/7 support

-You must be wondering: how do I use WordPress?
-Below you can read more about the basics of WordPress.
-In 13 steps, you will create your WordPress website.
+Now we get to the core of what you may be asking yourself – how do you use WordPress?
+We’ll get you started with the basics of WordPress, and in just 13 steps, you can create your own WordPress website.
 Let’s get started!

 If you want to use WordPress, you need hosting.
 You can download WordPress software for free, but you need a space connected to the internet to put your website online.
-So that’s hosting, a space on a server with all your website files.
+That’s hosting, which provides you with a space on a server on which to place all your website files.

 WordPress hosting at one.com

-At one.com, you can order WordPress hosting, hosting explicitly made for the cms.
-We offer various packages, but at a minimum, you will benefit from the following advantages:
+At one.com, you can order WordPress hosting, hosting explicitly designed for this CMS.
+We offer various packages, but at a minimum, you will get access to the following features:

 3. Register a domain name

-You will also need a domain name when you order WordPress hosting from one.com.
-A domain name consists of a name and a top-level domain and is your website’s unique address.
-A domain name allows visitors to reach your website.
+You will also need to find a domain name when you order WordPress hosting.
+A domain name is your website’s unique address and it consists of a unique name along with a top-level domain.
+A domain name is what allows visitors to reach your website.

 Registering a domain name at one.com